Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Those “from among“ the gentiles/nations“ that Paul is writing to in ‘Romans’ 9 are those “not my people” of the House of Israel from Hosea.
 Paul is telling them that they can once again be called ‘My people’ because of the work of the Messiah!

 Here is the disconnect: those “from among“ the gentiles/nations in Romans 9 are “not” the heathen or pagan population from “non-Israel” origins.
 They are “not” people from the “heathen/pagan nations” that had no connection to the lineage of the House of Israel.
-The pagan gentiles from “non-Israel” origins were “not” who Paul was writing to.
-The Promises/Prophecies of Hosea, that Paul quoted, were to the children of Jacob, specifically the House of Israel.
+The pagan gentiles from “non-Israel” origins were “not” who Paul or Peter were writing to.
+The Promises/Prophecies of Hosea, that Peter and Paul quoted, were to the children of Jacob, specifically the exiled and dispersed House of Israel.

 Most Christians have either never been taught about this “House of Israel Prophecy” or mistakenly thought that it had nothing to do with the ‘New Testament’.